JessicaNathany/the-office.api/README.md

 2. **Application Layer**
   - Name: the-office.application<br/>
-  - Description: The application layer is responsible for housing the application's business rules, <br/>
+  - Description: The layer is responsible for housing the application's business rules, <br/>
     it uses the services provided by the other layers to perform the required operations.
 It is in this layer <br/>
     that the application use cases are implemented. <br/>

 3. **Domain Layer**
   - Name: the-office.domain<br/>
-  - Description: The application is responsible for defining the application's business concepts and rules. <br/>
+  - Description: The layer is responsible for defining the application's business concepts and rules. <br/>
     It is in this layer that the entities and object values that the application uses are defined.<br/>

+4. **Infrastructure Layer**
+  - Name: the-office.infrastructure<br/>
+  - Description: The layer is responsible for access database. <br/>
+    It is in this layer that the configuration database, context class, migrations, repositories and configuration the MediatR.<br/>

  ![image](https://github.com/JessicaNathany/the-office.api/assets/11943572/a2f735b4-d2d0-4d7c-9aa5-74eeedef3f21)